WNBA announces rescheduled games

 While no team had back-to-back games on the original schedule, the makeup dates have forced many of the teams to have to play on consecutive days now.
-With the Aces and Storm sitting atop the standings that final game could have major playoff implications.
+Las Vegas is one of those teams that will have back-to-back games now.
+Those will come on the final two days of the season with the Aces facing Los Angeles on Saturday and Seattle on Sunday.
+The three teams are sitting at the top of the standings heading into this weekend.

+“It could be an interesting weekend for us,” Aces coach Bill Laimbeer said.

+Las Vegas’ game against Los Angeles had its start time moved up to 3 p.m.
+EDT so that the Aces wouldn’t have to play two games in less than 20 hours.

 “This is not a strike.
 This is not a boycott.
 This is affirmatively a day of reflection, a day of informed action and mobilization,” said WNBA players’ union president Nneka Ogwumike.